PuruVJ/puruvjdev3-preact/public/blog/svelte-for-react-devs.md

 ---
-title: 'Mind-map: Svelte for React Devs'
+title: 'Svelte for React Devs: Patterns, Anti-patterns and gotchas'
 description: A mind map to learn Svelte for React devs
 date: 9 Jun 2021
 ---